xsxb/gdshader-lib/README.md

 # gdshader-lib
- A collection of shaders I wrote for the Godot game engine
+ My collection of shaders for the Godot game engine